fragglet/vanilla-utilities/README.md

 * **parsetup** - parallel port network driver, derived from [the version from the idgames archive](https://www.doomworld.com/idgames/utils/serial/psetup11).
 * **metanet** - networking driver that combines other networking drivers into a packet forwarding network.
-This allows, for example, three players on an IPX network to be joined by a fourth on a serial cable.
+This allows you, for example, to build a a four player game from daisy-chaining null-modem cables.
+See [METANET-HOWTO](METANET-HOWTO.md) for more information.
 * **solo-net** - null/standalone network driver that starts a network game without any real connection.
 Replicates the `-solo-net` parameter found in many Doom source ports.